wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     2. Click **Log** to add a log statement.

     3. In the **Expression** field, enter `payload.toString()`.
-This gets the value of the `payload` variable statement you added, converts it to a string format, and logs it.
+This expression gets the value of the `payload` variable statement you added, converts it to a string format, and logs it.

     4. Click **Save**.